shuhei/knowledge/linux.md

 ### strace

 `strace` traces system calls and signals.
+[It can cause severe performance slow-down](http://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html).

 - To trace a process - Use `-p ${PID}`.
 - To write the output to a file - Use `-o`.
 Because the output is written to stderr, `>` doesn't work.